Checkmk

 7.3.
 On the Checkmk server

-The agent plug-in you have to copy to your Windows hosts, in order to monitor MS SQL there.
+The agent plug-in to be copied to your Windows hosts in order to monitor MSSQL there.

 ~/share/check_mk/agents/linux/mk-sql

-The agent plug-in you have to copy to your Linux hosts, in order to monitor MS SQL there.
+The agent plug-in to be copied to your Linux hosts to monitor MSSQL there.

 On this page